The strong backreaction regime in axion inflation

-We conclude that the novelties of consistently taking into account the inhomogeneity of the system will inevitably impact on the properties of the scalar and tensor perturbations derived considering homogeneous backreaction, e.g.~\cite{Domcke:2020zez,Bastero-Gil:2022fme,Garcia-Bellido:2023ser}.
+We conclude that the novelties of consistently taking into account the inhomogeneity of the system during strong backreaction will inevitably have an impact on the properties of the scalar and tensor perturbations derived considering homogeneous backreaction, e.g.~\cite{Domcke:2020zez,Bastero-Gil:2022fme,Garcia-Bellido:2023ser}.
 Furthermore, the completely new feature of scale-dependent gauge chirality makes the possibility of probing these scenarios through their observational windows even more interesting.
-The observability and phenomenology of axion inflation scenarios will require a complete revision of the state-of-the-art predictions, which we will address in future work.
+The observability and phenomenology of axion inflation scenarios will require a complete revision of the state-of-the-art predictions, which we plan to address in future work.

 \acknowledgments